toraritte/software-licensing-a-primer/software-license-primer.md

 ## 2.1 Why software licenses are necessary

-"_Licenses are important tools for setting specific terms on which software may be used, modified, or distributed_" and they "_can be used to facilitate access to software as well as restrict it_".[@] Because the legal default for original works is exclusive copyright, potential users may become discouraged to use a specific piece of code without a license to avoid future litigations as they do not know which limitations owners may want to enforce.[@sci-programmer]
+"_Licenses are important tools for setting specific terms on which software may be used, modified, or distributed_" and they "_can be used to facilitate access to software as well as restrict it_".[@sci-programmer] Because the legal default for original works is exclusive copyright, potential users may become discouraged to use a specific piece of code without a license to avoid future litigations as they do not know which limitations owners may want to enforce.[@sci-programmer]

 Open collaboration also requires legal ground rules to be layed down because "_without a license, everybody who contributes to the project also becomes an exclusive copyright holder of their work.
-That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the author as well._"[@github.com/github/opensource.guide]
+That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the author as well._"[@osg]

 Copyright holders therefore set formal permissions in the form of licenses, especially if they expect their code to be reused.